Click here for a .pdf version of the MS Code of Conduct

 Once students arrive at school, they will not be allowed to leave except with a parent or parent designee.
 If you need to check your student out for an appointment, you will need to come in to the office for your signature.
 You will be asked to show your ID whenever you check a child out- even if we know you.
 We will not relase a student to an individual who is not listed on Skyward.
 You can make changes to emergency contact information at any time.
 Your student’s safety is our primary concern!

 To help ensure the heath and safety of our students, we have established an inclement weather protocol.
 We request all students come to school appropriately dressed for the weather of the day.
 Each student should have a coat, hat, and gloves as necessitated by the temperature.
 Students are welcome to come into the building on inclement “inside” days.
 An announcement will be made at 8:10 if students should be inside in the morning.
 Students should come in and sit quietly in their classroom until class begins.
 Running or loud play in the hallways or classrooms on inside days is not allowed.

-Off track students are not to be on school grounds during the school day, or in the building unless accompanied by a parent or for an official school event.
+Students who are not enrolled in Mountain Shadows are not to be on school grounds during the school day, or in the building unless accompanied by a parent.

 Middle and High School students who are here during the school day are considered to be trespassing, unless with a parent.

 At Mountain Shadows we believe that all students are capable of achieving their personal best.
 Distinguished Cub Awards are given to students who complete a set of requirements as defined by each grade level.
 All students can earn a Distinguished Cub Award through hard work and persistence.
 Teachers will provide a list of the grade level requirements, and they are also posted in the hallway areas of each grade.
 Requirements must be completed three weeks prior to the last day of school.